-- The biological integrity of the community shall achieve classification criteria A(1), B(1), or B(2) when all metrics are at or above the quality threshold for that class. - (2) When one or more metrics fall below the threshold "indeterminate" range, all metric values shall be compared to the next lower level of biological integrity until (1) above is met. - (3) If neither (1) nor (2) above are met, an "indeterminate" finding shall be made for that assessment.
-An indeterminate finding shall result in a transitional assessment rating between the level the site is indeterminate for and the one immediately below that (e.g. Fair/Good to Good/Very Good). - (4) A determination of "indeterminate" for a single metric may be adjusted upward to meet the threshold for a class or be lowered to non-support for a class, if it is determined by the biologist that the "indeterminate" finding is due to an aberration in the macroinvertebrate community composition.
+- (1) The biological integrity of the community shall achieve classification criteria A(1), B(1), or B(2) when all metrics are at or above the threshold for that class. - (2) When one or more metrics fall below the threshold "indeterminate" range, all metric values shall be compared to the next lower level of biological integrity until (1) above is met. - (3) If neither (1) nor (2) above are met, an "indeterminate" finding shall be made for that assessment.
+An indeterminate finding shall result in a transitional assessment rating between the level the site is indeterminate for and the one immediately below that (e.g. Fair/Good or Good/Very Good). - (4) An outcome for a single metric may be adjusted upward or downward if it is documented by the biologist that the metric value is not representative of the macroinvertebrate community.
 For example, this could be due to an unusual hyper-dominance of a taxon in its early stages of development.